c1au6i0/muaydata/content/post/2019-06-02-onefc_wc_breaks.markdown

 **The breaks in Petchmorakot-Petrosyan  were numerous but also tended to last more than in the other fights**.
 This was due to the extra time needed by the referee to talk to Petchmorakot and/or to actively separate the 2 fighters.

 And so?
-I enjoyed the fight and I was not that existed for kickboxing tournament since the time of the old K1 of Masato, Buakaw and Souwer.
+I enjoyed the fight and I was not that excited for kickboxing tournament since the time of the old K1 of Masato, Buakaw and Souwer.
 I think that Petchmorakot is an extremely dangerous fighter also under kickboxing rules and he showed it to us by landing some heavy punches and quite scary knees.
 So...I just hope that there will be soon a rematch!